Is your Windows Continuously Restarting? Try these Fixes

 4. Follow the on-screen instructions to complete the system restore process.

-3. Uninstall the recent update
+3. Uninstall the recent update.

 Windows updates can sometimes cause a computer to restart continuously.
 This can happen if the update is incompatible with the computer’s hardware or software configuration, or if the update introduces a bug or error that causes the system to crash or fail.

 To determine if a recent update is causing the issue, you can try to uninstall the update from the recovery environment.
-This can help to remove any changes or configurations introduced by the update and restore your computer to a previous state, hopefully resolving the error in the process.
+This can help remove any changes or configurations introduced by the update and restore your computer to a previous state, hopefully resolving the error in the process.

 Here is how you can proceed: